OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/overview.md

 * Debugger - software that helps inspect running programs for variable contents, etc.
 * Documentation - standards and software that creates developer documentation
 * Logging Framework - software that manages messages generated in the target software, useful for troubleshooting
-* Test Framework - software that allows the target software to be tested
+* Test Framework - software that tests the target software in a controlled and automated way, to consistently validate software against benchmarks
 * Installer - packaging the software for installation on the target operating system

 Some of the tools (such as compiler) are only used during software development and others